Buroni/vocabin-old/README.md

 * Spanish
 * Swahili

-The following languages will be introduced in February 2019:
+To be introduced in February 2019:
 * Chinese (Traditional)
 * Greek
 * Latin
 * Mongolian
 * Polish

+To be introduced in March 2019:
+* Dutch
+* Slovak